Troubleshooting / MySQL Storage Exceeds Limit

 3,000 characters |

-Since the system needs to retain a certain number of the latest task records for each task source, when there are a large number of configured Func APIs, Cron Jobs, etc., it may occupy a significant amount of MySQL storage space.
+Since the system needs to retain a certain number of recent task records for each task source, configuring a large number of function APIs, scheduled tasks, etc., may occupy a significant amount of MySQL storage space.

 2. Solution

-Disabling local Func task records can greatly reduce MySQL storage pressure.
+Disabling local function task recording can significantly reduce the pressure on MySQL storage space.

-You can refer to the Deployment and Maintenance Guide / System Metrics and Task Records / Disable Local Func Task Record to disable "Local Func Task Records" and alleviate MySQL storage pressure.
+You can refer to Deployment and Maintenance / System Metrics and Task Records / Disable Local Function Task Records to disable "Local Function Task Recording" and alleviate MySQL storage pressure.